AnMoreau/PyMoosh/README.md

 # PyMoosh

+## About PyMoosh

 PyMoosh is the python version of Moosh, an Octave/Matlab code meant as a swiss knife for the study of multilayered structures from an optical point of view.

 Not all the features of Moosh have yet been transferred into PyMoosh, but this work is in progress.
 Plus, given the really nice feedbacks I had recently on PyMoosh and the plans ahead, you can count on the fact that PyMoosh is high on my priority list.

 I've recently discovered the Jupyter Notebooks, and I'll use them extensively to illustrate how Moosh works and how much physics/optics can be made with such a tool.
 I have really discovered over the years how far this may go, and I am pretty sure you will be surprised too.
 This is the kind of codes we use to do our research on an everyday basis.

+## For specialists

+PyMoosh is based on a scattering matrix formalism to solve Maxwell's equations in a multilayered structure.
+This makes PyMoosh unconditionally stable, allowing to explore even advanced properties of such multilayers, find poles and zeros of the scattering matrix (and thus guided modes)

 ## References